-P50 has curre nt keeper (is current keeper of) Domain: E18 Physical Thing Range: E39 Actor Subproperty of: E18 Physical Thing.
-P49 has former or current keeper (is former or current keeper of): E39 Actor Quantification: many to many (0,n:0,n) Scope note: This property identifies the E39 Actor or Actors who had custody of an instance of E18 Physical Thing at the time this property was recorded.
-Examples: P50 has current keeper (is current keeper of) is a shortcut for the more detailed path from E18 Physical Thing through P30 transferred custody of (custody transferred through) , E10 Transfer of Custody, P29 custody received by (received custody through) to E39 Actor. • paintings from The Iveagh Bequest (E18) has current keeper The National Gallery (E40) P51 has forme er or current owner (is former or current owner of) Domain: E18 Physical Thing Range: E39 Actor f: E18 Physical Thing.
-P52 has current owner (is current owner of): E39 Actor Quantification: many to many (0,n:0,n) Scope note: This property identifies the E39 Actor that is or has been the legal owner (i.e. title holder) of an instance of E18 Physical Thing at some time.
-Examples: The distinction with P52 has current owner (is current owner of) is that P51 has former or current owner (is former or current owner of) does not indicate whether the specified owners are current.
+Subproperty of: E18 Physical Thing.
+P49 has former or current keeper (is former or current keeper of): E39 Actor at the time of validity of the record or database containing the statement that uses this property.

+Scope note: This property identifies the E39 Actor or Actors who had custody of an instance of E18 Physical Thing paintings from The Iveagh Bequest (E18) has current keeper The National Gallery (E40)

+P50 has current keeper (is current keeper of) is a shortcut for the more detailed path from E18 Physical Thing through P30 transferred custody of (custody transferred through), E10 Transfer of Custody, P29 custody received by (received custody through) to E39 Actor.

+$P50(x,y) \supset E18(x)$ $P50(x,y) \supset E39(y)$ $P50(x,y) \supset P49(x,y)$

+P51 has former or current owner (is former or current owner of)

+Domain: E18 Physical Thing Range: E39 Actor

+Superproperty of: E18 Physical Thing.
+P52 has current owner (is current owner of): E39 Actor many to many (0,n:0,n)Quantification:

+This property identifies the E39 Actor that is or has been the legal owner (i.e. title holder) of an instance of E18 Physical Thing at some time.

+The distinction with P52 has current owner (is current owner of) is that P51 has former or current owner (is former or current owner of) does not indicate whether the specified owners are current.
 P51 has former or current owner (is former or current owner of) is a shortcut for the more detailed path from E18 Physical Thing through P24 transferred title of (changed ownership through), E8 Acquisition, P23 transferred title from (surrendered title through), or P22 transferred title to (acquired title through) to E39 Actor.

+paintings from the Iveagh Bequest (E18) has former or current owner Lord Iveagh (E21)

+P52 has current owner (is current owner of)

+E18 Physical Thing Domain:

+E39 Actor Range:

-Examples. • paintings from the Iveagh Bequest (E18) has former or current owner Lord Iveagh (E21) P52 has curre nt owner (is current owner of) Domain: E18 Physical Thing Range: E39 Actor Subproperty of: E18 Physical Thing.
-P51 has former or current owner (is former or current keeper of): E39 Actor Quantification: E72 Legal Object.
-P105 right held by (has right on): E39 Actor many to many (0,n:0,n) (··· y ··· ·· y () Scope note: This property identifies the E21 Person, E74 Group or E40 Legal Body that was the owner of an instance of E18 Physical Thing at the time this property was recorded.
+Subproperty of: E18 Physical Thing.
+P51 has former or current owner (is former or current keeper of): E39 Actor instance of E18 Physical Thing at the time of validity of the record or database containing the statement that uses this property.

+E72 Legal Object.P105 right held by (has right on):E39 Actor

+Scope note: This property identifies the E21 Person, E74 Group or E40 Legal Body that was the owner of an paintings from the Iveagh Bequest (E18) has current owner "English Heritage" (E40)